UK’s planned Electricity Generator Levy – a blunt instrument with unintended consequences?

 If you have any questions please contact Geoff Knight, Managing Director – Centrus

-Centrus go undercover at PIC Charity Treasure Hunt
+Centrus goes undercover at PIC Charity Treasure Hunt

 The Centrus team had a fantastic evening with Pension Insurance Corporation plc at their annual charity treasure hunt on the 16th November 2022, in aid of Independent Age and Rethink Mental Illness.